This Day In Writing History

 When he returned to civilian life, Hesse found that his marriage was over.
 His wife suffered a severe psychotic episode, and though she recovered, he saw no future with her.
 They divorced, and Hesse moved to a small farm in Ticino, Switzerland, where he lived alone.

 From there, he moved to Montagnola, where he rented four small rooms in a castle-like building called Casa Camuzzi.
-At the Casa, Hesse painted and wrote, and the result was his great novel, Siddhartha, published in 1922.
+At the Casa, Hesse painted and wrote, and the result was his great novel, Siddhartha (1922).

 Siddhartha was adapted as a feature film in 1972, directed by Conrad Rooks and starring Shashi Kapoor as Siddhartha.
 It was shot by the legendary Swedish cinematographer, Sven Nykvist.
 In 1923, Hermann Hesse became a Swiss citizen.
 He married Swiss singer Ruth Wenger, but the marriage was never stable.